-One event Evelyn often recalled was the “Big March” through the streets of Sydney, on 17th October 1942, the day after her group’s passing out parade.
+One event Evelyn often recalled was “The Big March” through the streets of Sydney, on October 17, 1942, the day after her group’s passing out parade.
 Evelyn had just completed 4 weeks’ induction (“rookies’ training”) at Bradfield Park, Sydney.
 It was during this time she experienced institutionalized living, military discipline and drill, and donned a uniform – all for the first time in her life.
-The “Big March” comprised 2500 servicewomen, including 1000 WAAAFs, and a crowd of 250,000 onlookers who cheered them on.
+“The Big March” comprised 2500 servicewomen, including 1000 WAAAFs, and a crowd of 250,000 onlookers who cheered them on.
 It was feted as the “greatest women’s march in Australia’s history”.
 Whenever Evelyn spoke about this event, it was always with enormous pride and satisfaction.

-Her first appointment, Signals Clerk (“Sigs Clerk”), was an administrative position, in the Royal Australian Air Force (RAAF) Command (Head Office) in Brisbane.
-This role was quite challenging for her, given that she had little formal schooling and little or no clerical experience.
+Her first appointment was Clerk Signals (“Clerk Sigs”) at the Royal Australian Air Force (RAAF) Command (Head Office) in Brisbane.
+This position was quite challenging for her, given that she had little formal schooling and little or no clerical experience.
 It also involved shift work, including night work, another new experience for her.
 Nevertheless, she coped well and did a good job.
-She worked in that role for 18 months.
-The photograph below shows Evelyn’s group on the steps of the Trades Hall, Edward Street, Brisbane.
+She worked in this position in Brisbane for 18 months.
+The photograph below shows Evelyn’s group on the steps adjacent to the Trades Hall, Edward Street, Brisbane.
 Evelyn is in the 2nd front row, 4th from the right.

 Some of the friendships Evelyn made during her WAAAF years lasted a lifetime.
-She often spoke about Joan, her best friend during her time in Brisbane, and Fay, whom she met in Rockhampton.
-Babs was another close friend Evelyn made while based in Rockhampton.
-Babs was the one Evelyn chose as her bridesmaid.
-After the war both Joan and Fay married and returned to live in Sydney, and Evelyn always kept in touch with them.
-Many years later, I met both Joan and Fay.
+She often spoke about Joan, her best friend during her time in Brisbane, and Faye, whom she met in Rockhampton.
+Evelyn also made friends with Mabel (“Mabs”) while based in Rockhampton.
+In fact, Evelyn chose Mabs as her bridesmaid.
+After the war both Joan and Faye married and returned to live in Sydney, and Evelyn always kept in touch with them.
+Many years later, I met both Joan and Faye.

-In September 1943, Evelyn’s youngest brother Allan enlisted in the RAAF.
-He had just turned 19.
+Allan had just turned 19.
 Evelyn was 27 and had been in the WAAAF for a year.
-She was still based in Brisbane.
-She remembered Allan visiting her in hospital at the time he enlisted.
+She was based in Brisbane at the time.
+Evelyn recalled Allan visiting her in hospital soon after he enlisted.
 She had the measles and had been sent to the RAAF Hospital at Sandgate for isolation and convalescence.
 Evelyn was there for 10 days, 18-28 September.
 She remembered having sore eyes and the staff keeping the blinds pulled and the room dark.
 Allan was posted to the RAAF Training School at Point Cook (Melbourne), where he trained as a Technician and Armourer for 6 months.
 In April 1944, he was assigned to the 8th Squadron and overseas service in Papua New Guinea.
 He remained there until the end of the war (1945).

 Evelyn enjoyed many new experiences during these times of “R&R”.
 Groups of WAAAFs and RAAF men went on outings or had picnics together.
 Many outings were to the seaside (Southport, Redcliffe, Emu Park).

-Melbourne-born William (“Bill”) Proposch, an Australian Army officer, was visiting Brisbane while on leave from active service in Papua New Guinea.
+Melbourne-born William (“Bill”) Proposch, an Australian Army officer, was visiting Brisbane while on leave following a period of service in New Guinea.
 I think it was love at first sight, and they agreed to keep in touch.